 Cats are keen self-groomers.
 In fact, they spend one third of their waking hours grooming themselves.
 However it’s important that you help to clean and bathe your cat to reduce hairballs, promote a healthy coat, and to bond with your pet.

 Your cat’s self-grooming ritual

 Each cat will have their own particular grooming ritual and this does more for them than simply keeping them clean.
-Self grooming is a soothing ritual for cats that helps them relax.
+Self-grooming is a soothing ritual for cats that helps them relax.
 That barbed tongue of theirs is adept at removing dead skin and loose hair.
-It also helps to spread their natural oils over their coat, which gives cats that natural lustre and healthy look.
-Cats’ tongues also helps to remove fleas from their coat but, that being said, it’s important you stay up to date with their parasite prevention program.
-Speak to your local Petbarn team member to find the right product to protect your cat from fleas, ticks and worms.
+It may also help to spread their natural oils over their coat, which gives cats that natural lustre and healthy look.

 Amazingly, your cat’s tongue is able to remove the scent of food from their whiskers, which is a legacy from their ancestors as it helped them stay safe from predators.
 This is one of the reasons why cats don’t really have much odour – definitely not as much as dogs.
 Cats only tend to have a scent to them if they are unwell.